kukuu/encryption-ware/locking-up/README.md

 The maximum number of login attempts has been exceeded Any other reason for a failed login will simply be an error scenario.
 To describe these reasons, we're going to kick it old school with a faux-enum:

-// expose enum on the model UserSchema.statics.failedLogin = {
+// expose enum on the model.
+Assign numerical values to them UserSchema.statics.failedLogin = {
     NOT_FOUND: 0,
     PASSWORD_INCORRECT: 1,